aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_cc_2.rst

 |

-Rollback
+Monitoring Changes After a Rollback
 ********

-1. Just as we did in the Configlet lab, we can initiate a Network Rollback to revert the changes that were implemented.
-Go to the **Provisioning** -> **Change Control** page and find the change control we just executed: 'Add_Loopbacks_CC'.
+Just as we did in the Configlet lab, we can initiate a Network Rollback to revert the changes that were implemented.
+We can monitor the changes from our new Dashboard.

+1. Go to the **Provisioning** -> **Change Control** page and find the change control we just executed: 'Add_Loopbacks_CC'.

 2. In the top right, select **Rollback Change**.